-Hand Sanitizers vs. Soap and WaterInterestingly enough, the Food and Drug Administration, in regards to regulations concerning proper procedures for food services, recommends that hand sanitizers not be used in place of soap and water but only as an adjunct.
+Hand Sanitizer vs. Hand Soap and WaterInterestingly enough, the Food and Drug Administration, in regards to regulations concerning proper procedures for food services, recommends that hand sanitizers not be used in place of hand soap and water but only as an adjunct.

-Likewise, Almanza recommends that to properly sanitize the hands, soap and water should be used.
+Likewise, Almanza recommends that to properly sanitize the hands, soap and water should be used during hand washing.
 A hand sanitizer can not and should not take the place of proper cleansing procedures with soap and water.